dllllb/pytorch-lifestream/README.md

-`pytorch-lifestream` is the collection of methods for building embeddings of discrete event sequences using self-supervision.
+`pytorch-lifestream` a library built upon [PyTorch](https://pytorch.org/) for building embeddings of discrete event sequences using self-supervision.

 It includes: